In defiant act, Brazil party registers Lula for president

 Da Silva and his supporters insist he is innocent, contending the charges were trumped up to prevent him from returning to the presidency.

+Hours after the party registered, Attorney General Raquel Dodge filed a request at the electoral court seeking to bar da Silva from running.
+Several others, including leaders of conservative groups, did the same.

+Supreme Court Justice Luis Roberto Barroso will handle the case himself or share it with a full panel of the electoral court.
+Both Dodge and Barroso have suggested in the past that da Silva’s bid to run again for president would not be allowed.

-The police presence was heavy around the court, though the rally was peaceful.
+The police presence was heavy around the court during the day, though the rally was peaceful.
 Many of the supporters wore red shirts or T-shirts with da Silva’s face on them.
 Some more masks of his face.
 The crowd shouted: “Free Lula!” or “Lula, warrior of the Brazilian people!”

 Da Silva is revered in many parts of Brazil for his humble beginnings and for sharing the fruits of the country’s boom years with the poor and working classes.
 But his conviction and the question over whether he can run for office has split Brazil, where some see his jailing as proof that no one is above the law and others feel he is being persecuted by a justice system being manipulated to prevent him from taking power again.